boonitis/2019-iot-ai-workshop/README.md

 ## Assembling your Pi

-DO NOT POWER UP YOUR PI DURING THIS SECTION.
+ABSOLUTELY, DO NOT POWER UP YOUR PI DURING THIS SECTION.

-1.
+1. Connect Pi Camera

-## Installing Raspbian 9 and essential packages
+## Install Raspbian 9 and essential packages

 We have to install Raspbian 9 (Stretch) and setup working environment.